 Graduate School for Theoretical Astrophysics and Cosmology

 This program is available as a doctoral Program in Physics at the University of Zürich.
-For an admission to this PhD program you have to meet certain criteria concerning your education in Physics (e.g., a 4-5 year Master's degree in Physics) but it is also essential that you inform yourself in advance about open PhD positions in one of our research groups.
+For an admission to this PhD program you have to meet certain criteria concerning your education in Physics, Astronomy, or related fields (e.g., 4~5 years up to Master’s degree) but it is also essential that you inform yourself in advance about open PhD positions in one of our research groups.
 You should submit to the group leader of your interest a CV, a statement of research interests and previous research experience, course grade transcripts and letters of reference.

 The doctoral program in astrophysics is focused on carrying out original research and is completed within three to four years (full-time).
 The salary will easily allow you to cover all local living expenses including all the necessary social and health insurances.
 Research topics range from the formation of planets, stars and galaxies, to understanding the large scale structure of the universe, dark matter and dark energy.
 The program includes a curricular part for which doctoral students must obtain at least 12 ECTS credits.
 These can be obtained in a variety of ways, such as by attending graduate schools, giving talks at conferences or by attending advanced lectures.
 Appropriate lecture courses will be chosen by the PhD advisor together with the doctoral student.
 Doctoral students attend weekly research seminars, the “astrophysics journal club” and “astrophysical thinking”.